Reggeditt/Reggeditt/README.md

-- 👋 Hi, I’m tk_Sarso
+>- 👋 Hi, I’m Tetteh!

-- 👀 I’m interested in web2 development, web3 development, databases, data science...
+>- 👀 I’m interested in web2 development & web3 development.

-- 🌱 I’m currently learning full stack development...
+>- 🌱 I’m currently learning full stack web development.

-- 💞️ I’m looking to collaborate on any project that challenges me to be better...
+>- 💞️ I’m looking to collaborate on any JavaScript or React project.

-- 📫 reach out to me: tkodjosarso@gmail.com...
+>- 📫 reach out to me: tkodjosarso@gmail.com

 <!---
 Reggeditt/Reggeditt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.